mdklatt/serial-perl/doc/tutorial.rst

 ------------------------

-By default, lines of text are assumed to end with the platform-specific line ending, i.e. `$/`.
+By default, lines of text are assumed to end with the platform-specific line ending, i.e. ``$/``.
 Readers expect that ending on each line of text from their input stream, and writers append it to each line written to their output stream.
-If a different ending is required use use the `endl` option.
+If a different ending is required use use the ``endl`` option.

+..  code-block:: perl

     my $ENDL = "\r\r";  // Windows
     my $writer = Serial::Core::FixedWidthWriter->new($stream, \@fields, endl=>$ENDL);